 While both options provide successful results, certain cases may be better suited for one type over the other.

-If you are looking for a certified orthodontist in the Bay Area, Sacramento, or Central Valley to evaluate your case, you can book a COMPLIMENTARY CONSULTATION with us.
+If you are looking for a certified orthodontist in the Bay Area, Sacramento, or Central Valley to evaluate your case, you can Book a consultation with us.

 Functionality